benkeen/grunt-search/README.md

 options parameter wasn't properly included).
 - *onMatch*: (optional) a function.
 This is called after each match is made.
 It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`
 - *logCondition*: (optional) a function.
-This is called to check if this match should be included in output.
+This can be called to check if this match should be included in output.
 It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`.
-If this function returns `true` match would be included, if function return `false` - not.
+If this function returns `true` the match would be included, if `false` it is not.
+- *JUnitTestsuiteName*: (optional) a function.
+If *logFormat* property set to `true` this function would be evaluated to determine if should this item be marked in JUnit report or not.
+It's passed two parameters, file dir object with the following structure: `{ line: X, match: "" }` ( or `{ line: [X,..], match: ["",..] }`, if scopeMatchToFile set to `true` ).
+If this function returns `true` JUnit will mark this match as failed, if `false` JUnit will mark this match as passed.
+- *JUnitTestsuiteName*: (optional) a string - name for test suite in JUnit report.
+- *JUnitFailureMessage*: (optional) a string - message for failed test suites in JUnit report.

 Note: if either of the required parameters are omitted, the build will fail.